 If you are debating whether or not to cancel your HBO or HBO Now subscription, you may want to keep it for a while (or I guess you could cancel and simply return later).

-HBO wants to compete more directly with the big streaming video services, particularly Netflix, and it has a deep range of upcoming HBO series that could become the next Game of Thrones in terms of popularity.
+HBO wants to compete more directly with the big streaming video services, particularly Netflix, and it has a deep range of upcoming HBO series.
 It also has a number of current HBO series that will return with all new seasons in the coming months as well.

 Let’s take a look at just some of what HBO and HBO Now subscribers can expect in the next year or so.